DENT 1512, 1522, 1533, 1614, 1625, 1636

 Clinical Grand Rounds I, II, III

 The course sequence consists of presentation and discussion of complex clinical dental cases.
-Students will analyze information from a medical history and dental examination findings, and develop an appropriate treatment plan and alternatives, and present and defend their plan to the class and selected faculty members.
+Working in small groups, students will analyze information from a medical history and dental examination findings, and develop an appropriate treatment plan and alternatives, and present and defend their plan to the class and selected faculty members.

 Credits: 1 credit each